ZiYueCommentary/ziyue4d-docs/docs/index.rst

 Welcome to ZiYue4D documentation!
 ===================================

 **ZiYue4D** is a programming language that is powered by LLVM and is based on BlitzBasic.
+It is intended to be a modern cross-platform alternative to BlitzBasic.

 .. note::